 Based on services provided by the TPSP, the entity will need to determine a due diligence path to identify the impact a TPSP has on the entity's PCI DSS scope.
 The entity should consider beginning with a preliminary review of the TPSP to ensure that the engagement does not negatively impact the entity's PCI DSS compliance.
 This research may include precautions such as consulting with the acquirer, reviewing the participating payment card brand service-provider listings and websites, and requesting PCI DSS validation documentation.
 Please note not all payment card brands have service-provider listings; however, some payment card brand rules require certain types of service providers to be registered with the payment card brand.
-The workflow diagram in Figure 2 below details one potential high-level flow for an organization to follow when performing due diligence research on potential TPSPs.
-As noted above, however, each organization must determine the appropriate due diligence process in light of its own CDE.
+Additional risk considerations (that may be outside the scope of PCI DSS requirements) include assessing the TPSP's: